 This is not the blog post I hoped to start the new year with.
 My dad’s health has been declining since Christmas and sadly, he passed away last week.
 Dad had Lewy Body Dementia, a cruel combination of symptoms similar to both Alzheimer’s and Parkinson’s disease.

-People cope with grief and loss in different ways.
-For me, it 's natural to take solace in needle and thread.
+People handle grief in different ways.
+For me, it 's natural to turn to needle and thread for solace.
 During the mid 1990’s, my needle got quite a workout when we lost several family members and friends within a few short years: a beloved aunt and uncle, my dear brother and his partner, a favorite grade school teacher, and the owner of the quilt shop where I worked.
 In the midst of it all, I also received my diagnosis of MS.

-While it was tempting to wallow in self pity during those years, I knew I had to keep it together for my health and family’s sake.
-In true “fake it till you make it” fashion, I turned to quilting to cope with sadness and loss.
+It was tempting to wallow in self pity during those years, but I had to keep it together for my health and family’s sake.
+In true “fake it till you make it” fashion, I turned to quilting to cope with grief and loss.

 What began as mindless stitching became a prayerful experience.
 Snip, sort, sew.
 Snip, sort, sew.
 The quiet focus and familiar rhythm helped soothe my broken heart.